GRAND: Graph Release with Assured Node Differential Privacy: Simulation Experiments

-\paragraph{Performance evaluation metrics} We measure the structural preservation by examining the distributions of five node-level statistics across the $n$ nodes in each released network, and compare these distributions with those of the original network.
+\emph{Performance evaluation metrics.} We measure the structural preservation by examining the distributions of five node-level statistics across the $n$ nodes in each released network, and compare these distributions with those of the original network.
 Specifically, for each local statistic, denote its value at node $i$ by $T_i(A^{11})$ on network $A^{11}$, and its value at node $i$ on the released network $\tilde{A}^{11}$ as $T_i(\tilde{A}^{11})$.
 We want to compare the distribution of $\{T_i(\tilde{A}^{11})\}_{1\le i \le n}$ with that of $\{T_i(A^{11})\}_{1\le i \le n}$.
-We focus on the following five local statistics as representative of network properties. \begin{enumerate} \item Node degree: $T_i(A) = \sum_j A_{ij}$. \item V-shape count: $T_i(A) = \binom{\sum_j A_{ij}}{2}$.
+We focus on the following five local statistics as representative of network properties. \textbf{1) Node degree}: $T_i(A) = \sum_j A_{ij}$. \textbf{2) V-shape count}: $T_i(A) = \binom{\sum_j A_{ij}}{2}$.
 It measures how many V-shape motifs involve node $i$ as the center.
-To be consistent with the motif count definition, this also includes triangles. \item Triangle count: $T_i(A) = \frac{1}{2}\sum_{j,k}A_{ij}A_{jk}A_{ki}$.
-It measures how many triangles involve node $i$. \item Eigen-centrality: $T_i(A) = v(A)_i$ where $v(A)$ is the eigenvector corresponding to the largest eigenvalue of $A$.
-It is a popular measure of how central node $i$ is in the network based on the spectral structure. \item Harmonic centrality: $T_i(A) = \frac{1}{\sum_{j\ne i}d_A(i,j)}$ where $d_{A}(i,j)$ is the geodesic distance between node $i$ and node $j$ in the network. \end{enumerate} Therefore, for each pair of $A^{11}$ and $\tilde{A}^{11}$, we can visualize the resulting distributions of the five statistics and compare them.
+To be consistent with the motif count definition, this also includes triangles. \textbf{3) Triangle count}: $T_i(A) = \frac{1}{2}\sum_{j,k}A_{ij}A_{jk}A_{ki}$.
+It measures how many triangles involve node $i$. \textbf{4) Eigen centrality}: $T_i(A) = v(A)_i$ where $v(A)$ is the eigenvector corresponding to the largest eigenvalue of $A$.
+It is a popular measure of how central node $i$ is in the network based on the spectral structure. \textbf{5) Harmonic centrality}: $T_i(A) = 1/\sum_{j\ne i}d_A(i,j)$ where $d_{A}(i,j)$ is the geodesic distance between node $i$ and node $j$ in the network.
+With these definitions, for each pair of $A^{11}$ and $\tilde{A}^{11}$, we can visualize the resulting distributions of the five statistics and compare them.
 However, to aggregate the results in a meaningful way, we also have to introduce the metrics to measure the difference between a pair of distributions.
 In our study, we use the Wasserstein distance metric.
 For the highly skewed distributions (such as V-shape, triangle counts), directly calculating the distances becomes numerically unstable, so we applied a logarithm transformation to the data and evaluate the recovery of the log-transformed distributions.
-Under each configuration, we independently repeat the experiments 100 times and take the average distances as the final results.